 Recorder Grubb ordered that the knotweed on Network Rail’s land had caused loss of enjoyment of the property and awarded damages of £10,500 towards diminution of the property value and £5,000 towards the cost of removing the Knotweed.

-Without removal of the weed from the source it will just keep on coming back, year after year.
+Without removal of the weed from the source, it will just keep on coming back, year after year.

 Japanese Knotweed is a non-native invasive weed that was brought into the UK in the 19th century as an ornamental plant.
 However, it poses an enormous risk to the native bio-diversity in the UK.
-Not only can it damage and destroy hard surfaces such as tarmac, concrete and brick walls, the plant grows and spreads so easily.
+Not only can it damage and destroy hard surfaces such as tarmac, concrete and brick walls, but the plant also grows and spreads so easily.
 The rhizomes can go down to a depth of 3 metres.

 JMP Solicitors is representing several clients in actions against public bodies and new home builders who have not addressed the Japanese Knotweed problem.